-NEW YORK (AP) -- Better news on jobs and consumer spending pushed stocks higher Thursday.
+NEW YORK (AP) -- Good news on jobs and consumer spending pushed stocks higher again Thursday.

-The Dow Jones industrial average and the Standard & Poor's 500 index jumped, putting the stock market on track for its third advance in as many days.
-Bond yields fell for a second day, easing worries that a sudden spike in interest rates could hurt the economy.
+The Dow Jones industrial average and the Standard & Poor's 500 index rose for a third straight day.
+Yields on Treasury securities fell for a second day, easing worries that a sudden spike in interest rates could hurt the economy.

-Consumer spending rose 0.3 percent last month as incomes increased at the fastest pace in three months, the government reported.
+Consumer spending rose 0.3 percent last month and incomes increased 0.5 percent, the most in three months, the government reported.
 The number of Americans seeking unemployment benefits fell 9,000 to 346,000 last week.
 The report added to evidence that the job market is improving modestly.

-The stock market has rallied since Tuesday as investors took advantage of lower prices after a sell-off last week that erased 560 points from the Dow over Wednesday and Thursday.
+Stocks have rallied this week as investors took advantage of lower prices after a sell-off last week that erased 560 points from the Dow over Wednesday and Thursday.
 The market swooned after Federal Reserve Chairman Ben Bernanke said that the central bank could cut back on its stimulus later this year and possibly end it next year, if the economy continued to improve.

-The central bank is buying $85 billion of bonds every month to hold down long-term interest rates and encourage borrowing and spending.
-Fed's stimulus has underpinned a stock market rally that started in March 2009 by encouraging investors to put money into risky assets.
+The central bank is buying $85 billion in bonds every month to hold down long-term interest rates and encourage borrowing and spending.
+Fed stimulus has underpinned a stock market rally that started in March 2009 by encouraging investors to put money into risky assets.

 "What's driving that market up is that people are realizing that they are in a 'win-win' situation," said Rick Robinson, a regional Chief Investment Officer at Wells Fargo Private Bank.
 "If you have good economic data that should be good for stocks, if you have poor economic data ... that means the Fed will probably have its (stimulus) longer."

-The yield on the 10-year Treasury note fell to 2.51 percent from 2.54 percent late Wednesday.
-The yield climbed as high 2.66 percent on Monday, its highest since August 2011.
+The yield on the 10-year Treasury note fell to 2.47 percent from 2.54 percent late Wednesday.
+The yield climbed as high 2.66 percent on Monday, the highest since August 2011.
 The rate has surged since May 3, when it touched its low for the year of 1.63 percent.
-Concern that the Fed is poised to start pulling back on its stimulus prompted investors to sell bonds, pushing the yield higher.

-A higher yield on the note translates to higher borrowing costs on many kinds of loans including home mortgages.
+Higher yields on Treasury bonds translate into higher borrowing costs on many kinds of loans including home mortgages.
 Average U.S. rates on fixed mortgages surged this week to their highest levels in two years.
-Mortgage buyer Freddie Mac said Thursday that the average rate on the 30-year loan jumped to 4.46 percent.
+Mortgage buyer Freddie Mac said Thursday that the average rate on a 30-year mortgage jumped to 4.46 percent.
 That's up from 3.93 percent last week and the highest since July 2011.

-Higher rates have yet to slow the housing market.
 Homebuilders got a lift from a report Thursday suggesting that the housing recovery remains intact.
-The number of people who signed contracts to buy U.S. homes jumped in May to the highest level in more than six years.
+The number of people who signed contracts in May to buy a home jumped to the highest level in more than six years.
 D.R.
 Horton rose 79 cents, or 3.8 percent, to $21.71.
 Lennar gained $1.37 cents, or 3.8 percent, to $37.38.

-Investors were also encouraged by comments from a key Fed official.
-Federal Reserve Bank of New York President William Dudley said the central bank would likely keep buying bonds if the economy failed to grow at the pace the Fed was expecting.
+Investors were also encouraged by comments from key Fed officials.
+The president of the New York branch of the Federal Reserve said the central bank would likely keep buying bonds if the economy failed to grow at the pace the Fed was expecting.

-"If labor market conditions and the economy's growth momentum were to be less favorable than in the (Fed's) outlook_and this is what has happened in recent years_I would expect that the asset purchases would continue at a higher pace for longer," Dudley said at a press briefing at the Fed.
+"If labor market conditions and the economy's growth momentum were to be less favorable than in the (Fed's) outlook — and this is what has happened in recent years — I would expect that the asset purchases would continue at a higher pace for longer," William Dudley said at a news conference in New York.

 Among stocks making big moves:

-— ConAgra Foods rose $1.30, or 4 percent, to $34.68 after the company posted a quarterly profit that came in a penny above the expectations of Wall Street analysts.
+— ConAgra Foods rose $1.69, or 5.1 percent, to $35.04 after the company posted a quarterly profit that came in a penny above the forecasts of Wall Street analysts.
 The maker of Chef Boyardee, Hebrew National and other packaged foods benefited from acquisitions and price cuts that helped increase sales.